 Location, location, location.
 Although retail telepharmacy is a great way to grow your operation, you'll want to be sure to pick the right location.

 If you’re reading this, that means you’re interested in expanding your pharmacy operation.
-First, congratulations!
-The fact that you’ve arrived at this point is an accomplishment in itself.
 But where should you look to set up shop?
 As a pharmacy owner or director, how do you start to evaluate potential sites?

 We're here to help.
-Every situation is unique, but here's our picks for the three best locations to open a telepharmacy.
+Every situation is unique, but here are our picks for the three best locations to open a telepharmacy.

 1. Rural communities